aleen42/PersonalWiki/Programming/JavaScript/data_structure/bt_bst/bt_bst.md

             return node.left;
         }

-        /** both the left and the right child is exsisted */
+        /** both the left and the right child ar exsisted */

     } else if (data < node.data) {
         /** search recursively in the left tree */